 What is a Toll-Free Number?

-Toll-free numbers are most often used for customer service needs, to facilitate purchases, or to provide more information about a company.
+Companies use toll-free numbers to encourage customers to call for various use cases: customer service, to facilitate purchases, or to provide more information about a company.

 How Does a Toll-Free Number Work?

-Many toll-free service providers offer advanced calling features like call recording, IVR/auto-attendant, call routing, call forwarding, and call queuing.
+Customers can also send SMS texts to toll-free numbers if the toll-free numbers have been enabled to send and receive messages.
+Many toll-free service providers offer advanced calling features like call recording, IVR, call routing, call forwarding, and call queuing.

 Benefits of Toll-Free Numbers

-Below are some benefits of using toll-free telephone numbers for your business.
+Here are the top benefits of using toll-free numbers for your business:

 Easy to Remember